Ryan-Zaros/PeerEvaluationTool/README.md

   - Can populate class with students (names and emails).
   - Able to create groups (teams).
   - View evaluations (ratings, comments, etc.) assigned within groups.
   - Opportunity to detect potential problems within groups given evaluations.

-## Testing

-A testing directory is included within the repository.

 ## Extensions
-As of now, the application is fairly basic in terms of functionality.
-There is support for multiple group structures, meaning that users can belong to different teams (such as a project group in addition to a technology task group).
+As of now, there is support for multiple group structures, meaning that users can belong to different teams (such as a project group in addition to a technology task group).

-We plan to add an authentication feature using the ruby gem Devise, which will prevent any forging of evaluations, as well as define a boundary between the two types of users.
-It's likely that we will improve the styling/presentation of the application as well.
+Using the ruby gem Devise, there is also authentication support.
+This is not yet fully fleshed out, but will prevent any forgery along with removing any posible dangerous actions from students.
+We also plan to improve the styling of the site a bit as well.
 Lastly, we may add additional features that we like from other groups' versions.